Practical 6: Numeric Data

 Dealing with Strings

-We’ll have to put some more work into deal with the description and other more free-from text fields later in the term, but for now let’s just deal with a straightforward one: price!
+We’ll have to put some more work into dealing with the description and other ‘free-from’ text fields later in the term, but for now let’s just deal with a straightforward one: price!

 money = ['price']